-[t]here is no country in which the Hebrew race has been persecuted which has not suffered, whose energies have not been withered, whose political power has not decayed, and where there have not been evident proofs that the Divine favour has been withdrawn from the land.
+There is no country in which the Hebrew race has been persecuted which has not suffered, whose energies have not been withered, whose political power has not decayed, and where there have not been evident proofs that the Divine favour has been withdrawn from the land.
 The instances of Spain, and Portugal, and Italy are obvious . . . so far as the Jews are concerned, I have faith in that Almighty Being who has never deserted them.
-93

-Although Britain favored the Jews in 1917 with the Balfour Declaration, mandating a Jewish homeland in Palestine, Britain changed its position with the White Papers in 1939 to appease the Arab governments and secure Middle Eastern oil supplies.94 Britain betrayed the trust given by the League of Nations with its abandoning of the Jews in Palestine to the anticipated extermination by the invading Arab nations and broke its word to the Jewish people to secure a Jewish homeland.
+Although Britain favored the Jews in 1917 with the Balfour Declaration, mandating a Jewish homeland in Palestine, Britain changed its position with the White Papers in 1939 to appease the Arab governments and secure Middle Eastern oil supplies.
+Britain betrayed the trust given by the League of Nations with its abandoning of the Jews in Palestine to the anticipated extermination by the invading Arab nations and broke its word to the Jew-ish people to secure a Jewish homeland.
 After the war, Britain lost its colonies throughout the world and lost its position as a dominant world power.
-95 The British Empire once included a third of the world's population from the mid-19th to the mid- 20th centuries, where the sun never set.
-Exhausted and bankrupted by World War II, Britain's power was essentially ended with high unemployment and rationing by 1947.96 in World War I.97 After World War II and the Holocaust, Germany lost its industrial, military and moral dominance and the country was divided between East and West Germany.98
+The British Empire once included a third of the world's population from the mid-19th to the mid- 20th centuries, where the sun never set.
+Exhausted and bankrupted by World War II, Britain's power was essentially ended with high unemployment and rationing by 1947.

-Despite subtle anti-Semitism, Germany became the leading industrial power in the late 1800s and hundreds of thousands of Jews were loyal to Germany and fought
+Despite subtle anti-Semitism, Germany became the leading industrial power in the late 1800s and hundreds of thousands of Jews were loyal to Germany and fought in World War I. After World War II and the Holocaust, Germany lost its industrial, military and moral dominance and the country was divided between East and West Germany.

 Persecutions forced hundreds of thousands of Jews out of the Middle East and today these countries are economically and politically backward.
-99 Contrary to the Islamic world, Turkey had maintained good business and political relationships with Israel and provided more freedom and economic prosperity to its people than any other Islamic state, but today Turkey is changing into an Islamic republic and breaking its relationship with Israel by its growing anti-Semitic government and is posed for social and economic collapse.
+Contrary to the Islamic world, Turkey had maintained good business and political relationships with Israel and provided more freedom and economic prosperity to its people than any other Islamic state, but today Turkey is changing into an Islamic republic and breaking its relationship with Israel by its growing anti-Semitic government and is posed for social and economic collapse.

 While Jewish immigrants flood America in mid to late 1800s and early 1900s, America was transformed from an unimportant participant in the world economy and politics to the world leader by the end of the First World War.
-100